Before the Colt .45s

 The league was again reorganized in 1903, and the Houston club was renamed the "Wanderers," under the day-to-day control of Sam Taub.
 In 1905, Wade Moore took over the reigns of the club, which was renamed yet again to the "Buffaloes," the name that finally stuck.
 The team won the league championship that year.

 In 1909, Otto Sens and Doak Roberts purchased the Buffs for $11,000.
 The Buffs won Texas League pennants in 1909, 1912, 1913, and 1914.
 Sens and Roberts sold the club for $200,000 in 1920 to a group of local businessmen headed by John H. Crooker.
-The team moved to West End Park, at the end of the San Felipe streetcar line, near the present-day downtown YMCA building.
-It seated 2,500 fans.

 After the Texas League attained Class A status in 1921, Crooker sold his majority interest in the Buffaloes to the St. Louis Cardinals and their General Manager, Branch Rickey, who was beginning to build his legendary farm system, a major innovation in baseball.
 Even so, this was against League rules, which prohibited ownership by Major League teams.
 The sale was kept mum until 1925 when the Cardinals took complete control, at which time Rickey bribed the Texas League with the promise of a new ballpark in Houston.
 This marked the beginning of Houston's 33 years as an acknowledged St. Louis farm club.